Different Types of AI Agents That Power the Modern Systems

 The AI agents are playing a crucial role in a wide range of industries, helping them improve accuracy, efficiency, and automation.

-Types of AI Agents
+The 7 Main Types of AI Agents Explained

-a.
 Simple Reflex Agents

 These AI agents rely entirely on the current situation and don't consider past events.
 They act on pre-defined rules (if-then condition) and respond to the provided inputs.